 But Stanislavsky's method has downsides, as well.
 The concept of emotional memory is probably the most controversial.
 Emotional memory involves an actor activating the memory of a lived experience to help connect the actor to their character.
 Emotional memory (sometimes called emotional recall) can be applied at various intensities and has developed a dangerous reputation.

 In the pursuit of heightening emotional memory, some actors merge their personal lives with their characters’ lives in psychologically unhealthy ways.
 Stanislavsky student Lee Strasberg is often blamed for introducing this level of intensity to the System because of his insistence that an actor fully “believe” their circumstances—an approach known as “method acting.”

-Lee Strasberg’s Method developed from Stanislavsky’s System.
-The major difference between the two is how much emphasis they place on personal, affecting memories to build performances.
+Lee Strasberg’s Method developed from Stanislavsky’s System, and the major difference between the two is how much emphasis they place on personal, affecting memories to build performances.
 Method acting focuses almost exclusively on an actor’s interior experiences to drive a performance, whereas Stanislavsky’s System emphasizes a balance between interior thought and physical action.